-If you’ve Googled top ‘thought leaders’ you might have been directed to articles about Arianna Huffington, Bill Gates, Tim Cook and Jeff Bezos.
+If you’ve googled top ‘thought leaders’ you might have been directed to articles about Arianna Huffington, Bill Gates, Tim Cook and Jeff Bezos.
 It is true, they are thought leaders.
 But you don’t have to be a household name.
-At Thought Leadership PR we help individuals become thought leaders in their sectors.
+At Thought Leadership PR we help individuals become a thought leader in their sector.

-Here are three examples of brilliant minds who already did that:
+Here are three examples of thought leadership from brilliant minds who already did that:

 1. Mark Leslie, Founding CEO of Veritas Software

 He wrote an article for Harvard Business Review in 2006 which transformed the world of SaaS enterprise.
 The article was called The Sales Learning Curve and was written just as the SaaS industry was emerging in the United States.
 What the article pointed out was that selling B2B technology has a unique learning curve.